 Decent Yagi aerials have a "balun" in the dipole which is usually a small PCB built into the dipole assembly and it’s designed to maximise the signal by impedance matching the dipole to the cable, hence the name from the term balanced unbalanced.
 Baluns are reputed to help eliminate impulse interference which can be one of the causes of intermittent blocking or pixellation on digital signals.
 Some say the best aerials for eliminating impulse interference are Log Periodics, because they theoretically short it out to earth (assuming the aerial is bolted to the brickwork of the house), but this is not a universally accepted theory.
 Personally, wherever possible, I think it far better to trace and eliminate the impulse interference at source.
 Note that neither half wave open dipoles nor Log Periodic aerials need a balun because they have a natural impedance of 75 Ohms across the full band (Log’s individual elements are, in effect, half wave dipoles).

 Also see : why does my aerial read short circuit ? plus aerial balun tests and wiring up an aerial.

 The dipole on the left has no balun, the one in the middle has got one.
 The PCB on the right is an alternative type of balun shown from the underside.

-Incidentally, when wiring up an aerial with a balun I’d try to maximise contact (of the cable’s outer braid) with the balun PCB [below the cable], as opposed to the saddle clamp, because the screws of the latter are not always in good electrical contact with the PCB !
+Incidentally, when wiring up an aerial with a balun I’d try to maximise contact (of the cable’s outer braid) with the metallic pad on the balun PCB [below the cable], as opposed to the screening clamp, because the screws of the latter are not always in good electrical contact with the PCB.